egalli64/clj-intro/src/aaa/README.md

 ### Predicates
 - [some] - the first truthy result of applying predicate to collection
 - [every?] - is a predicate true for all items in a collection?
-- [contains?] - does collection contain key/value?
+- [contains?] - check if an item is in a set (or the index is valid in a vector)
 - [coll?] - is a collection?
 - [nil?] - is the argument nil?
 - [zero?] - is number equals zero?